joe-warren/cad-talk/Presentation.md

 # 2006 : RepRap Project Started ![](./assets/images/rep-rap.jpg)

 :::notes
-Founded By Adrian Bowyer at the University of Bath Aiming to make a 3d Printer that can be used to manufacture other 3d Printers Leads to a boom of open source 3d printer designs.
+Founded By Adrian Bowyer at the University of Bath.

+Aiming to make a 3d Printer that can be used to manufacture other 3d Printers.

+Leads to a boom of open source 3d printer designs.
 :::